 ITI currently has qualified teachers who work primarily in Africa and travel on a monthly basis to remote villages in countries such as Benin, Ghana, Guinea, Liberia, Sierra Leone, and Togo, to teach them about Islam and offer any necessary support.

 There is still much work to be done in West Africa.
 There continue to be people in some of the most remote places on Earth who are yet to be reached.
 Essential facilities need to be built and education must be provided.
 New Muslim communities and ITI teachers need to be supported in order to continue this noble work of the prophets.

 Be part of our journey, be part of this story!

-By the mercy and permission of Allāh and the support of Invitation To Islam (ITI)’s donors:
+By the mercy and permission of Allāh and the support of ITI’s donors:

 • Over 1000 villages have been visited by the Invitation Caravan

 • Over 200 water wells have been constructed

 • Over 350,000 books have been distributed for free

 • 25 books have been translated into English and published